CoAdapTree/testdata_validation/README.md

 ### Usage

-If you use or are inspired by code from this repo, please site related manuscripts and data (update for code deposition to follow):
+If you use or are inspired by code from this repo, please site related manuscripts and data:

 Data
 - NCBI Bioproject PRJNA744263 - https://www.ncbi.nlm.nih.gov/bioproject/PRJNA744263/